-In addition to P0010 code, you may also get codes P0011, P0012, or P0021, If more than one fault codes are present make sure to check and inspect other components such as timing chain guides, timing chain sprockets, worn timing components, cam sensors, malfunctioning crank, electrical faults, wiring harness, and ECM problems.
+In addition to the P0010 code, you may also get codes P0011, P0012, or P0021; if more than one fault codes are present, make sure to check and inspect other components such as timing chain guides, timing chain sprockets, worn timing components, cam sensors, malfunctioning crank, electrical faults, wiring harness, and ECM problems.

 Related OBD2 fault codes: